Tauromachian/trees-array-based/README.md

 The objective of this module is to provide a basic and generic Tree data structure and some of its derivatives.

+This module is made using common js.

+You can use this module in the next environments:
+ - browser
+ - node commonjs
+ - es6

 This package has three main object classes for now.

 #### TreeNode:
 The nodes of the tree.
-This class has children and a reference to the parent it also have a value.
-You can use them directly for creating your own Tree structure based on array.
+You can use this class to create your own Tree structure based on arrays.
+Its also possible using objects of this class in the Tree datastructure.

 #### Tree:
-A generic Tree estructure.
+A generic Tree structure.
-Provides the validator and the methods
+The objective of this class is create a generic Tree data structure upon wich other trees data structure can be created.

 #### NameHierarchicalTree:
-A Tree datastructure that provides a hierarchi to the way that nodes are inserted based on the values of the nodes.
+A Tree data structure that provides a hierarchy to the way that nodes are inserted based on the values of the nodes.
 Example:
 "father"
 "father.child"